search-rug/iac-cost-patterns/README.md

 | Antipattern | [Overprovisioned resources](https://search-rug.github.io/iac-cost-patterns/overprovisioned-resources/) | Resources like RAM, storage and CPU utilization are often overprovisioned even when lower values are acceptable. |
 | Antipattern | [AWS - Expensive DynamoDB](https://search-rug.github.io/iac-cost-patterns/aws-expensive-dynamodb/) | AWS DynamoDB tables often use features that carry cost but are not required,especially for infrequently accessed tables. |
 | Antipattern | [Expensive monitoring](https://search-rug.github.io/iac-cost-patterns/expensive-monitoring/) | Monitoring solutions are expensive and might not be needed. |

+## Complete Dataset

+The patterns and antipatterns were discovered through thematic analyses, as documented under [Dataset History](#dataset-history).
+The dataset (in its most recent version) is available in the [thematic-analysis](./thematic-analysis) directory and consists of:
+* [`patterns.yml`](./thematic-analysis/patterns.yml) - The final set of patterns and antipatterns.
+* [`codes.yml`](./thematic-analysis/codes.yml) - The complete set of codes used in the analysis.
+* [`indicators.yml`](./thematic-analysis/indicators.yml) - The codes in CSV format.

+## Dataset History

+### May 2024

+The first set of patterns was extracted using Thematic Analysis on 499 cost-related commits that modify [Terraform](https://www.terraform.io/) IaC files from 403 repositories.
+These commits were collected as part of [a prior study](https://arxiv.org/abs/2304.07531).

+During the analysis, 128 codes were defined.
+One code is used to document *"no related changes identified"*, while the remaining 127 codes indicate cost-saving or cost-increasing actions.
+Of the 499 commits, 342 contained at least one cost-related code, while 179 were coded *"no related changes identified"*.

+After validation, 50 codes were integrated into 3 and 7 themes representing patterns and antipatterns respectively, while the remaining 67 codes were discarded due to lack of occurrences.
+In total, 237 out of 342 commits contain at least one occurrence of an (anti)pattern.

+### July 2024

+Thematic analysis was applied to a dataset of commits involving a different IaC tool.
+In total, 262 commits that modify [AWS CloudFormation](https://aws.amazon.com/cloudformation/) files and discuss cost considerations in their messages were collected.
+First, the original 128 codes were used to describe the code changes in the commits.
+We identified the cost-related codes 104 times in 93 commits from 86 repositories, while 56 commits from 47 repositories were coded *"no related changes identified"*.

+Next, due to changes not observed for Terraform, we defined 98 new codes, assigned to 133 commits from 109 repositories.
+Based on the codes, we further attempted to match each new commit with one of the ten Terraform (anti)patterns.
+If none were appropriate, we grouped the commits based on similarities.
+This processes resulted in the identification of two new patterns: [Cost report](https://search-rug.github.io/iac-cost-patterns/cost-report/) and [Preventative Template](https://search-rug.github.io/iac-cost-patterns/preventative-template/).

 ## Licenses